SisyphusZheng/preact-www/content/zh/guide/v10/switching-to-preact.md

 ---
-title: 从 React 迁移到 Preact
+title: Switching to Preact from React
-description: '从 React 迁移到 Preact 时必要的说明。'
+description: 'Everything you need to know to switch from React to Preact.'
 ---

 # 从 React 切换到 Preact